Texeljoy/HTEffect_Support_Android/README_EN.md

 ## **Instruction**

-- Exquisite facial beauty and hair color transformation effects
+- Exquisite facial beauty AR, makeup AR and hair color transformation effects
-- More than 60 types of beauty filters, wonderful effect filters, and interesting distorting mirror with deformed faces
+- More than 60 types of beauty filters, wonderful effect filters, and interesting distorting mirror effects
-- Exquisite 2D dynamic stickers, 3D props, masks, and rich full screen 3D gift effects
+- Exquisite 2D dynamic face AR stickers, 3D props, masks, and rich full screen 3D gift effects
-- Draggable watermark stickers: supports users to upload, drag, zoom, rotate, etc
+- Draggable watermarks: supports users to upload, drag, zoom, rotate, etc
-- Multiple gesture recognition and trigger special effects
+- Interactive AR filters that users can launch with multiple gestures and triggers.
-- Cutout function supports AI background segmentation and green screen segmentation with multiple screen colors
+- Background segmentation supports AI background segmentation and chroma key segmentation with multiple colors.

 <br/>

 ### **Feature**

-- [More diverse] Multiple AR special effects are fully covered, with a variety of special effects types to meet the diverse needs of users
+- [Richer special effects] Multiple AR special effects are fully covered, with a variety of special effects types to meet the diverse needs of users
-- [More convenient docking] Out of the box UI can be directly used on the C end, with fast docking and a good experience.
-Three lines of code can quickly achieve docking
+- [More convenient integration] Perfect UI can be directly used on the C end, with fast integration and a good experience.
+Three lines of code can quickly finish integration
-- [Resource support self design] All materials support platform self-design and customization, creating AR material special effects that align with platform positioning
+- [Resource support self design] All materials support self-design and customization, creating AR material special effects that align with your own platform style
-- [Ultimate performance] Industry leading AI algorithm capability, 946 facial key points make facial features more precise, and facial expression and emotion capture more efficient, stable, and accurate
+- [Ultimate performance] Industry leading AI algorithm capability, 106 - 946 facial key points make facial features more precise, and capture of facial expression and emotion is more efficient, stable, and accurate
-- [More independent platform based services] Users can register themselves and log in to Hongtu AI open platform to obtain the portrait body SDK capability, and have more free and accurate control over application status and information in real time
+- [Platform-based services are more autonomous] Users can register and log in to Hongtu AI open platform to obtain beauty AR SDK, and have more accurate control over SDK using status and information in any time

 <br/>

 ### **Results**

-- By utilizing AR effects such as facial beauty, stickers, props, gesture effects, and portrait background segmentation, we provide users with rich and diverse AI+AR technologies that revolve around the human body
+- By utilizing AR effects such as facial beauty AR, face AR stickers, props, gesture effects, and background segmentation, we provide users with rich and diverse AI + AR technologies that related to the human face and body

 ![](https://hteffect-resource.oss-cn-shanghai.aliyuncs.com/gitee_resource/hteffect_en.png)
 <br/>